e3rd/zim-plugin-googletasks/README.md

 ## Installation
 Same as for the other plugins, but needs some Google Tasks API dependencies.
 Python3.6+ required.
-* Run `pip3 install --user dateutil google-api-python-client oauth2client==3.0.0 jsonpickle` (for current version, for the old Zim 0.68-, try `pip2 ...`)
+* Run `pip install -r requirements.txt --break-system-packages`
 * Put the `googletasks.py` and `googletasks_client_id.json` into the plugins folder
   * something like `%appdata%\zim\data\zim\plugins` in Win, or `~/.local/share/zim/plugins/` in Linux
 * You enable the plugin in `Zim / Edit / Preferences / Plugins` : check mark Google tasks.